-The following case study features a recent settlement of mortgage arrears on two investment properties, which were close to legal action (*1).
-The case involved pregnancy, and a loss of income as mitigating factors that were discussed with lenders as part of previous home loan arrears solution.
-A line of credit had been established to cover both the mitigating factors.
+The following case study features a recent settlement of mortgage arrears.
+It involved two investment properties, which were close to legal action (*1).
+The case also involved pregnancy, and a loss of income.
+This was caused by mitigating factors that had been discussed with lenders as part of previous home loan arrears solution.
+A line of credit had been established to cover both of these mitigating factors.
 However, the line of credit ran out and clients referred their issues to a credit ombudsman.
 Through their negotiation process, the clients were able to make reduced payments on their home loan.

 The ombudsman ruled against them for two of their three loans.
 The two dismissed lenders then requested full payment of the mortgage arrears.
 The account was deemed as being severely in arrears by approximately $55,000.
 This required a new lender to take on the debt.
 The remaining lender was ruled against, and ordered to pay back $16,000 to the loan account.

-A loan application was originally put to an online home loan lender (name withheld), after the loan was verbally approved.
+A loan application was originally put to an online home loan lender (name withheld).
+After a short application process the loan was verbally approved.
 Once the valuation was deemed satisfactory, the loan was then declined based on the arrears.
-These delays simply escalated the lenders’ collection activities – and this presented the clients with a pending eviction, and loss of future investment potential.

 The clients called us in distress.
 They both now had the income to pay for the loans.
-However, they did not have the money to bring their mortgage arrears up to date.
+However, they did not have the money to bring their existing mortgage arrears back up to date.
 We assessed the potential to secure finance, and the prospects looked favourable.
-The properties were in good locations, their story was strong.
+The properties were in good locations and their story was strong.
 Their income had also improved and was able to be clearly proven, so the figures worked.

 Work with a professional who can help you answer questions about home loan arrears, and other forms of specialist finance.
 Contact the Loansaver Network today on 1300 796 850, to see how we can help you.